 In 1786, Jupiter Hammon penned “An Address to the Negroes in the State of New-York” for the African Society, the first Black organization in New York City.
 Written at Joseph Lloyd Manor, where he lived in bondage to the Lloyd family, Hammon’s work grapples with the prospect of freedom for members of New York’s enslaved community.
-Hammon conveys joy and sadness, expressing hope for the young and empathy for his fellow elders, who, like himself, spent their entire lives in slavery: “Though for my own part I do not wish to be free, yet I should be glad if others, especially the young negroes were to be free, for many of us, who are grown up slaves…should hardly know how to take care of ourselves…”
+Hammon conveys joy and sadness, expressing hope for the young and empathy for his fellow elders, who, like himself, spent their entire lives in bondage: “Though for my own part I do not wish to be free, yet I should be glad if others, especially the young negroes were to be free, for many of us, who are grown up slaves…should hardly know how to take care of ourselves…”

 The practice of chattel slavery in New York has a long history, beginning in the 1620s and lasting into the 1840s.
 Abetted by dehumanizing racist ideologies that viewed enslaved people as property, slavery generated enormous wealth for New Yorkers who benefited from it.
-Rather than ending slavery outright, New York enacted a series of gradual emancipation laws that created slow and often complicated paths towards freedom.
-The works of Jupiter Hammon, along with the experiences of his family members after manumission, offer great insight into the paradoxical impacts of gradual emancipation in New York that were both compassionate and cruel.
+Rather than ending slavery outright, New York enacted a series of laws that created slow and often complicated paths towards freedom.
+The works of Jupiter Hammon, along with the experiences of his family members after manumission, offer insight into the paradoxical impacts of gradual emancipation in New York that were both compassionate and cruel.